kensanata/phoebe/README.md

 disallow them all, then you also have to do the right thing for all your spaces, if you use them at all.

-## Limited, read-only HTTP support

-You can actually look at your wiki pages using a browser!
-But beware: these days browser will refuse to connect to sites that have self-signed certificates.
-You'll have to click buttons and make exceptions and all of that, or get your certificate from Let's Encrypt or the like.
-Anyway, it works in theory.
-If you went through the ["Quickstart"](#quickstart), visiting `https://localhost:1965/` should work!

-Notice that Phoebe doesn't have to live behind another web server like Apache or nginx.
-It's a (simple) web server, too!

-Here's how you could serve the wiki both on Gemini, and the standard HTTPS port,
-443:

-    phoebe --port=443 --port=1965

-Note that 443 is a priviledge port.
-Thus, you either need to grant Perl the permission to listen on a priviledged port, or you need to run Phoebe as a super user.
-Both are potential security risk, but the first option is much less of a problem, I think.

-If you want to try this, run the following as root:

-    setcap 'cap_net_bind_service=+ep' $(which perl)

-Verify it:

-    getcap $(which perl)

-If you want to undo this:

-    setcap -r $(which perl)

 ## Configuration

 See [App::Phoebe](https://metacpan.org/pod/App%3A%3APhoebe) for more information.